Skip to main content

 Log into the Statsig console at https://console.statsig.com/ and navigate to Experiments in the left-hand navigation panel.

-Click on the Create button and enter the name and description for your experiment.
-Click Create.
+Click on the Create button and enter the name and hypothesis for your experiment.

-In the Setup tab, you can fill out the scorecard for the experiment Hypothesis, and any primary metrics you are interested in watching.
-While Statsig will show you experiment results for all your metrics, these key metrics represent your hypothesis for the experiment.
-Establishing a hypothesis upfront ensures that the experiment serves to improve your understanding of users rather than simply serving data points to bolster the case for shipping or not shipping your experiment.
+In the Setup tab, you can fill out the scorecard for the primary metrics you are interested in watching.
+These key metrics should reflect your hypothesis for the experiment.
+Establishing a hypothesis upfront ensures that the experiment serves to improve your understanding of users.

 Step 2: Install and Initialize the Statsig SDK